Battle of Gela (405 BC)

 The Battle of Gela took place in the summer of 405 BC in Sicily.
 The Carthaginian army under Himilco (a member of the Magonid family and kinsman of Hannibal Mago), which had spent the winter and spring in the captured city of Akragas, marched to confront the Greeks at Gela.
 The Syracuse government had deposed Daphnaeus, the unsuccessful general of the Greek army at Akragas, with Dionysius, another officer who had been a follower of Hermocrates.
 Dionysius schemed and gained full dictatorial powers.

-When the Carthaginians advanced on Gela and put the town under siege, Dionysius marched from Syracuse to confront the threat.
-He planned to use a complex three-pronged attack plan against the Carthaginians, which failed due to lack of proper coordination.
-Dionysius chose to evacuate Gela, as the defeat caused discontent in Syracuse and he did not wish to lose his power.
-Himilco sacked the abandoned city after the Greeks had fled to Camarina.
+When the Carthaginians laid siege to Gela, Dionysius responded by leading his forces from Syracuse to confront the threat.
+He devised a complex three-pronged attack strategy against the Carthaginians, but the plan failed due to a lack of proper coordination.
+Faced with the defeat and growing discontent in Syracuse, Dionysius made the decision to evacuate Gela to preserve his own power.
+After the Greeks had fled to Camarina Himilco, the Carthaginian general, sacked the abandoned city.